djiwandou/scaleup/README.md

 * Limited memory in cache
     * Need to determine what to keep/remove
     * Need to cache millions of saved search request
-* 100 million requests per month ~ 40 requests per second, see (Scalability Page)[scalability/README.md#rough-estimates] for more detail
+* 100 million requests per month ~ 40 requests per second, see [Scalability Page](scalability/README.md#rough-estimates) for more detail

 #### Saved Search System v1 Use Cases